njahn82/rev_flip_results/results.md

 #### a) Which access model do the journals operate on?

-Table presents the journals' access model after the reverse-flip.
+Table presents the journals' access model after the reverse flip.
 Our analysis shows that around 50 % (N = 76) of the journals shifted to a hybrid OA model, while the remaining 50 % (N = 76) transformed to subscription venues.
+However, more than half (N=45) of the subscription journals eventually shifted to hybrid OA (e.g., all Taylor and Francis journals, 12 out of 13 Springer Nature journals, and 8 out of 20 Elsevier journals), and only one journal, the Journal of Language Contact: Evolution of Languages, Contact and Discourse published by Brill, flipped to OA again.